pietg/survival-sacrifice-model/README.md

 We give an Rcpp script for computing the real MLE for the two distribution functions in the so-called survival-sacrifice model.

-The method is described in the manuscript: Piet Groeneboom, Antonio E.
-Gomes, and Jon A. Wellner.
+The method is described in the manuscript:  Antonio E. Gomes, Piet Groeneboom and Jon A. Wellner.
 Nonparametric estimation of the lifetime and disease onset distributions for a survival-sacrifice model: https://www.stat.washington.edu/jaw/RESEARCH/PAPERS/survsacr.pdf, 2001.